explodinglabs/iko/README.md

 ## Usage

-### Initialize a Sqitch project
+### Initialise a project

-Run the following command to [initialize a Sqitch project](https://sqitch.org/docs/manual/sqitch-init/), ensuring the correct database connection URI is set:
+Run the following command to initialise a project, ensuring the correct database connection URI is set:

 ```sh